dracula/tmux/README.md

 ## Screenshots
 ![Alt text](screenshots/tmux-dracula-screenshot.jpg?raw=true "Tmux Dracula")

+## Compatibility
+Designed for compatibility with Mac systems and tested on macOS 10.15 Catalina
+Compatibility with Linux systems and/or WSL on Windows is not yet available

 ## Installation
 Use TPM (tmux plugin manager) and add to your .tmux.conf:
 `set -g @plugin 'danerwilliams/tmux-dracula'`